Do you ever have those days where your kids actively fight you with every step they take?

 To be honest, I’ve had a string of those days lately.
 Most of today was spent listening to grumpy kids screaming at everyone and everything in frustration.
 The latest came with angry tears, “It won’t stick right!
 If my knee is bent, it bubbles up.
 If my knee is straight, it’s too tight!”
 With a handful of used band-aids on the floor, my child was determined to find one that worked or yell it into submission.

-It was one of those days everybody felt like giving up, myself included.
+It was one of those days everybody felt like giving up, gentle parenting be damned.

 The kids are now in bed and this moment of silence reminded me of something I had learned years ago, and might need to relearn again.
 Back when my youngest was a toddler, I remember fistfuls of food in his hair, thrown on the floor, and squished into the carpet.
 With tears and screams, he made it clear he didn’t want to eat his veggies that day.
 I remember feeling exhausted and defeated.
 I was worried about how I could ever help my kids develop healthy habits if the good thing is too hard for them.
 And for me.